roboshivam1/roboshivam1/README.md

 ### The last version?
 (Apparently not)

-<sub>*JAIPUR* — I have now written JARVIS three times.
-Each rewrite began with the belief that I finally understood what I was building, and each ended as proof that I had only understood the previous version.</sub>
+<sub>*JAIPUR* — I have written JARVIS three times.
+Each rewrite began believing I finally understood it, and ended proving I had only understood the one before.</sub>

-<sub>MK3 starts from zero.
-Always-on core, intermittent workers, a durable queue that survives me closing the laptop mid-job.
-Five subagents doing work their namesakes would not recognise.</sub>

-<sub>Phase 5 adds a notification policy and a `/quiet` command, because an assistant that never shuts up is just a smoke alarm with opinions.</sub>
+<sub>Phase 5 adds a `/quiet` command, on the grounds that an assistant which never shuts up is just a smoke alarm with opinions.</sub>

 </td>
 <td width="46%" valign="top">